microsoft/RD-Agent/docs/installation_and_configuration.rst

 The standard configuration options for the user using the OpenAI API are provided in the `.env.example` file.

+The naming principle of our environ ......  try fo follow   https://github.com/openai/openai-python/ (but part of them is simplified.)

 Here are some other configuration options that you can use:

 OpenAI API